DMsShadow/shadow_catcher/Chapter_3_Character_Creation.md

 Whatever your concept, try to summarise it as a single sentence, and write this in the Character Premise line in the Facets section of the character sheet.
 Don’t worry about the exact wording, this can always be tweaked as the character develops, but the premise of your character should inform you in the next steps in creating your character.
 ### Step 2: Assign Ability Scores
 At this stage it is now time to think about the mechanics of your character.
 The outcome of many actions in the game revolves around the numerical values in your character’s abilities.
-Determining your character’s scores in Dreamcatcher is simply a case of assigning a set of standard scores into each of your character’s abilities: 5, 4, 3, 2, and 1.
+Determining your character’s scores in ShadowCatcher is simply a case of assigning a set of standard scores into each of your character’s abilities: 5, 4, 3, 2, and 1.

 You should remember that as 2 is the human average for an ability, that all those above 2 show an above average talent for the approach, and that only one score (the 1), is below average.